gaut3/timeflow/README.md

 ### File Structure

-TimeFlow uses a simple folder structure to organize its files:
+timeflow uses a simple folder structure to organize its files:

 ```
 Your Vault/